techgaun/git-internals/README.md

 - `commit` - tree of changes together with some additional metadata (like author, commit message, committer, etc.).
 It represents snapshot of the state of the repository.
 - `tag` - For annotated tags which contains hash of tagged object (usually commits are tagged).

+## Git references

+- names that point to sha1 hashes.
+- stored in directories inside `.git/refs`.
+- `heads` contain branch references.
+- `tags` contain tag references.
+- `remotes` contain references on remote urls added.

+## Git packfiles

+- Git stores objects on disk in so called loose object format initially.
+- It would be inefficient if git kept on storing entire content everytime we make change on a file.
+- Git occasionally packs up several of these loose objects into a single binary file called packfile to save space and be more efficient.
+This allows storing versions of objects in the form of deltas.

+## Git gc/reflog/fsck

+### gc

+- performs cleanup and optimizes the repository.
+- several housekeepings such as compressing file revisions, removing unreachable objects, packing refs and pruning reflogs & stale working trees.
+- As it relates to packfiles, it gathers up loose objects & places them in packfiles.
+Also, it consolidates packfiles into a single large packfile as necessary.
+- Auto gc happens once in a while as git deems necessary for example when you try to push to remote.

+### reflog

+- git records what repo's `HEAD` is everytime it changes which we call `reflog`.
+- stored in `.git/logs` directory.
+- can be useful to recover accidentally deleted branches.

+### fsck

+- Integrity check of your objects in the database.
+- Often gives us the knowledge of dangling objects that can no longer be reached.
+- Could be potentially useful in cases when we don't have reflogs.